NHQ/flat-radio-field/README.md

 ```
 ## Usage

 It's a function that will return a fieldset HTMLElement with your options.
+Default width is 100%, so you should probably put in a container div, or set the width value on the fieldset.

-Actual radio inputs are used (tho hidden), so this will/should work inside a normal form element.
+Actual radio inputs are used, so this will/should work inside a normal form element.

 It takes an options/config object:
 ```
 legend: title of the options list (used in the legend Element)